TelegramMessenger/Telegram-iOS/README.md

     ```swift
     BITHockeyManager.sharedHockeyManager().configureWithIdentifier("APP_IDENTIFIER");
     BITHockeyManager.sharedHockeyManager().startManager();
-    BITHockeyManager.sharedHockeyManager().authenticator.authenticateInstallation(); // This line is obsolete in the crash only build
+    BITHockeyManager.sharedHockeyManager().authenticator.authenticateInstallation(); // This line is obsolete in the crash only builds
     ```

 *Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay some seconds.
 This ensures that `applicationDidFinishLaunching` will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.